ustclug/website/pages/_wiki/intro_english.md

 In recognition of its excellent performance, USTC LUG was awarded the Outstanding Association of USTC in May 2011.
 USTC LUG was also ranked as a “Four Star” Student Association of USTC in 2012, 2013 and 2014.
 In 2015, 2016, 2017 and 2018, USTC LUG was ranked as a “Five Star” Student Association of USTC.

-If you have any problem, please email us at lug &lt;at&gt; ustc.edu.cn.
+If you have any problem, please email us at lug &lt; at&gt; ustc.edu.cn.

 ## Special Events